 Patents and Trademarks

 All about patents and trademarks in Lithuanian pharma.
-Prepared in association with TGS Baltic, a leading law firm in Lithuania, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for USD 99.
+Prepared in association with TGS Baltic, a leading law firm in Lithuania, this is an extract from The Pharma Legal Handbook: Baltics, available to purchase here for GBP 99.

 1. What are the basic requirements to obtain patent and trademark protection?